kumarmarik-svg/Retail-Analytics-Performance-Dashboard/README.md

 Core transactional measures such as revenue and profit are calculated directly from the Sales fact in combination with related dimensions such as Product, Customer, Store, and Date.

-Returns and shipping insights are modeled as one-to-one extensions of Sales using SalesID, allowing return behavior and logistics performance to be analyzed in direct transaction context without duplicating fact rows.
+Returns and Shipping are modeled as one-to-one transactional extensions of Sales using SalesID, preserving transaction-level granularity while avoiding fact duplication, allowing return behavior and logistics performance to be analyzed in direct transaction context without duplicating fact rows.

 Inventory data is modeled as an extension of the Product dimension with a one-to-one relationship.
 It is kept as a separate table purely for modeling clarity and usability, while functionally